The Effects of Road Salt on Cars & How to Protect Your Vehicle from Salt Damage

-In many parts of the country winter is going strong, pounding down on the roadways that drivers travel daily.
+In many parts of the country, winter is going strong, with snow pounding down on the roadways that drivers travel daily.
 Thankfully your local Department of Transportation (D.O.T.) is out in full swing plowing, sanding, and salting the roads to make it as safe a journey as possible.
-It’s common knowledge that snow and icy road conditions can cause car accidents.
-That is also why salt is used on the roads, since it helps to melt snow and ice on the roads, but it also provides some extra traction when combined with sand.
+Snow and icy road conditions can cause car accidents.
+More than 100,000 people are injured every year due to unsafe winter road conditions.
+That is also why salt is used on the roads since it helps melt snow and ice on the roads, but it also provides some extra traction when combined with sand.

-Washing your car in the midst of winter is important, and not just so it can look clean, but also to remove the salt that accumulates.
+Washing your car during winter is important to remove the salt that accumulates.
 Removing road salt used is the best practice to help prevent rust damage.
 Brake lines are typically another of the areas affected, so having them checked frequently is important.